-The government tries to coordinate conflicting objectives, but with limited success.
-Friction, redundancies and gaps in task assignment are significant.

-The government mostly fails to coordinate between conflicting objectives.
-Different parts of the government tend to compete among each other, and some policies have counterproductive effects on other policies.

-The government fails to coordinate conflicting objectives.
+10 The government coordinates conflicting objectives effectively and acts in a coherent manner.
+9 8 The government tries to coordinate conflicting objectives, but friction, redundancies and gaps in task assignment are significant.
+6 5 The government often fails to coordinate between conflicting objectives.
+Different parts of the govern-4 ment tend to compete among each other, and some policies have counterproductive effects on other policies.
+3 2 The government fails to coordinate conflicting objectives.
 Its policies thwart and damage each other.

-The executive is fragmented into rival fiefdoms that counteract each other.
+1 The executive is fragmented into rival fiefdoms that counteract each other.

-15.3 | An